 Students were asked to evaluate the level of importance of provided communication and support by university administrative staff.
 Five different aspects were evaluated (in the scale of 1-not important to 5-very important) by 1.577 students.
-The most important aspect evaluated by 1.023 students (64.8%) is the receipt of course catalogue before the mobility period.
+The most important aspect evaluated by

+1.023 students (64.8%) is the receipt of course catalogue before the mobility period.
 The up-to-date application procedure is evaluated as very important by 911 students (57.7%) and the environment friendly administrative/application procedures are evaluated as very important by 629 students (39.8%).
-Similar results are obtained regarding the face to face appointments with university staff members, namely, 460 students (29.1%) have evaluated the level of importance with the rate 4 and 455 students (28.8%) have rated the level of importance with the rate 5, whereas face to face appointment are evaluated as very important only by 364 students (23%).
-Only 402 students (25.4%) have indicated online appointments with university staff as very important aspects, however, the majority 481 respondent (30.5%) have evaluated the level of importance of online appointments with the rate 4.
+Similar results are obtained regarding the face to face appointments with university staff members, namely, 460 students (29.1%) have assessed it as important and 455 students (28.8%) as rather important; whereas face to face appointment are evaluated as very important only by 364 students (23%).
+Only 402 students (25.4%) have indicated online appointments with university staff as very important aspects, however, the majority 481 respondent (30.5%) have evaluated online appointments as important.